 1.7x

 Provision for pupils' personal development is a notable strength.
-The school provides a wide range of opportunities through visits, visitors, and the use of artefacts to bring learning to life.
+The school includes opportunities through visits, visitors, and the use of artefacts to bring learning to life.
 Pupils feel happy and safe, knowing they have trusted adults to turn to if they are worried.

 The school's "holistic approach" supports behavioural, emotional, and social development.
 The Catholic ethos promotes core values such as forgiveness and integrity, which helps pupils grow into morally responsible individuals.